truenas/middleware/docs/userguide/truenas_services.rst

 Control Services
 ----------------

-:menuselection:`Services --> Control Services`, shown in :numref:`Figure %s: Control Services <services1>`, allows you to quickly determine which services are currently running, to start and stop services, and to configure services.
-By default, all services, except for the S.M.A.R.T. service, are off until you start them.
+:menuselection:`Services --> Control Services`, shown in :numref:`Figure %s: Control Services <services1>`, allows you to quickly determine which services are currently running, and to start stop, or configure services.
+Only the S.M.A.R.T. service is enabled by default.
+Other services default to off until you start them.

 .. _services1: